 8 Things You Absolutely Need To Start a Portrait Photography Business

-Many people ask me this: “If you were starting a portrait business either as side hustle money or as a full-time business, what gear would you recommend?”
+So you’re thinking about getting started in photography, you love the idea of it and are thinking about jumping in!
+But where to begin?
+Many people ask me this: “If you were starting a portrait business either as side hustle money or as a full-time business, what would you absolutely need to get started?”

 You might be wondering the same thing.

 When I started in photography, I spent thousands of dollars on new gear.
-I didn’t know exactly what I needed, so I bought a variety of lenses, camera bodies, props, and lighting equipment… I was constantly trying something new.
+I didn’t know exactly what I needed, so I bought all kinds of lenses, camera bodies, props, and lighting equipment… I was constantly trying something new.
 Usually within a month or two I felt unsatisfied with the results, and would start the search all over again.
-It was a never ending pursuit!
+It was a never ending pursuit and I spent WAY.
+TOO.
+MUCH.
+MONEY. trying to experiment.
 Fast forward to this year–I’ve now been a professional portrait photographer for over 15 years.
 If I had it to do all over again, I know exactly what I would do in hindsight.
 Instead of wasting all of that money experimenting, I wish I had purchased these items and then worked to better my skills.
-With minimal gear and a minimal investment, you can achieve beautiful results that will quickly build your reputation and business.
+With minimal gear and a minimal investment, you can achieve beautiful results that will quickly build your reputation and business!

-With that in mind, I wanted to make a gear guide for those of you that are just getting started with your photography business.
-You don’t need millions of dollars in equipment to get started, but you do need the RIGHT gear to achieve great results right off the bat.
+With that in mind, I wanted to make a guide for those of you that are just getting started with your photography business.
+You don’t need millions of dollars in equipment to get started, but you do need the RIGHT gear and setup to be successful right off the bat.

 Ready?
 Let’s jump in!